 Furthermore, successful product development involves efficient resource allocation, streamlined production processes, and robust marketing strategies.
 By implementing these essential steps, the viability of introducing a new product can be significantly enhanced.

 If you can’t make something in at least a few months to give people an idea of what your business is about, then it’s probably not an idea worth exploring.
-Unless you have a huge amount of financial backing, you need to be able to produce something more than just ideas before you think about small business investing.
+Unless you have a considerable amount of financial backing, you need to be able to produce something more than just ideas before you think about small business investing.

 If you can get a tangible product into the hands of investors or your audience, then you’ll have a much easier time getting them on your side before you invest in a small business.